Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ### Part A: In-Class Lab
 - Complete all assigned in-class tasks during your scheduled lab.
+- This part can be completed in Jupyter Lab or VS Code.
+You have choice.
 - Demonstrate your completed work to the professor before leaving the lab.
 - The professor may ask you to explain portions of your code.
 - No PDF submission is required for Part A unless otherwise instructed.